 - 1. If you will be absent from a scheduled clinical experience, you must notify (call and email) the clinical instructor or clinical preceptor at least 90 minutes prior to the scheduled shift following the instructions provided in the course syllabus.
-You should make every effort to confirm receipt of the notification of your absence to assure proper communication to your clinical instructor. - 2.
+Please confirm receipt of the notification of your absence to assure proper communication to your clinical and didactic instructor. - 2.
 Email to notify your didactic instructor of your missed clinical or lab - 3.
-You will be required to make up missed clinical hours in full. - 4.
+The didactic faculty will reach out to you with your required experiential learning activities to complete to make-up for the clinical hours you missed.
 On the following business day, students will: - a.
 Initiate a Missed Requirement Form.pdf after the missed clinical and lab. - b.
 Schedule an appointment with the didactic and clinical instructors to discuss options. - c.
-Email completed Missed Requirement form to your instructor(s). - 5.
-Absences due to illness may require a physician's note to return. - 6.
+Email completed Missed Requirement form to your instructor(s). - 4.
+Absences due to illness may require a physician's note to return. - 5.
 Extended absences may be granted by faculty with the approval of the Executive Director.
-In such cases of illness or personal emergencies, the situation will be considered on an individual basis. - 7.
+In such cases of illness or personal emergencies, the situation will be considered on an individual basis. - 6.
 Absences that the student cannot make-up the clinical/lab hours will result in an "incomplete".
-Students will need to make-up the clinical hours after the semester if available clinical faculty and site.
-Students will not be able to progress to the next level course until the incomplete is resolved.
+Students cannot progress to the next level course until the incomplete is resolved.